Impact

 Affected Systems

-NixOS deployments that use the Odoo package from version 21.11 up through the releases preceding 25.11 and the 26.05 snapshot are impacted.
+NixOS deployments that use the Odoo package from version 21.11 up through the releases preceding 25.11 and the 26.05 snapshot are affected.
 These configurations expose the database manager on the default listening port and cannot persist a master password, leaving the database effectively world‑readable until the service is restarted.

 Risk and Exploitability